percona/everest-doc/docs/install/helm_charts.md

 # Helm Chart

-## Helm chart overview

 Helm is a package manager for Kubernetes applications.

 The Percona Everest Helm chart can be set up with a single command and includes all the resources required to deploy and manage Percona Everest on your Kubernetes cluster.
-For more information on Helm, refer to the official [documentation](https://helm.sh/docs/topics/charts/){:target="_blank"}.

-## Why use Helm chart?

 The Helm chart simplifies the Percona Everest deployment process by packaging the configuration, dependencies, and templates.
 This streamlined approach ensures that everything can be set up smoothly without any hassle.
+For more information on Helm, refer to the official [documentation](https://helm.sh/docs/topics/charts/){:target="_blank"}.

 ## Install Percona Everest using Helm chart